-Continuing my research into the comics lettering work of Ira Schnapp, BUZZY was National (DC) Comics’ first attempt at a teen humor comic, probably spurred by the success of Archie Andrews and company over at MLJ, soon to become Archie Comics.
+Continuing my research into the comics lettering work of Ira Schnapp, BUZZY, first issue dated Winter 1944, was National (DC) Comics’ first attempt at a teen humor comic, probably spurred by the success of Archie Andrews and company over at MLJ, soon to become Archie Comics.
 National’s approach was more akin to the college humor magazines like LIFE, JUDGE and COLLEGE HUMOR, particularly the style of John Held Jr. seen on this LIFE cover from 1926:

-Another cover NOT lettered by Schnapp, in my opinion.
+Issue #50 has another cover probably not lettered by Schnapp.
 The balloon shapes are wrong, the letters are too thick overall, and the question marks are also wrong.

 Issue #54 is by Ira, using a shaky style for the first two words and the balloon shape to indicate shivering.
 From this point on, I believe all the covers are lettered by Ira.

 On issue #57, the balloon shapes are clearly not by Schnapp, and probably by the cover artist, but the letters are Ira’s.

 Issue #69 has a four-panel gag lettered by Ira, an interesting way to give readers a little extra for their money, but by this time the title was fading, and soon being published less often.

 The final issue, #77 dated Oct.
 1958, has some nice art by Owen Fitzgerald and fine lettering by Ira, but it was published a full year after issue #76, perhaps to use up remaining inventory.

 Here are the BUZZY covers I believe were lettered by Ira Schnapp:

 2-9, 13, 17-18, 21-24, 27-28, 30, 32-35, 37-38, 42-47, 49, 51-77, a total of 58 in all.